ag-grid/react-data-grid/slider-game-puzzle/README.md

 # Slider Tile Game Puzzle

 AG Grid's new React Rendering Engine is written 100% in React.
-To demonstrate the use of custom headers in the new React Rendering Engine we created a simple game to add buttons in the header, the game code also demonstrates other customization approaches using CSS and `className` property.
+To demonstrate the use of custom headers in the new React Rendering Engine we created a simple game to add buttons in the header using a custom header renderer, the game code also demonstrates other customization approaches using CSS, `className` property and custom cell renderer.

 [You can play the finished game on Github.io](https://ag-grid.github.io/react-data-grid/slider-game/index.html)